xapi-project/xen-api/doc/content/design/rate_limit.md

 ### Matching semantics
-When a request arrives, xapi matches the request's metadata against the `Caller` table.
-Requests match a caller record iff all the request fields match the corresponding patterns in the record.
+When a request arrives, Xapi matches the request's metadata against the `Caller` table.
+Each field in a `Caller` record is a pattern matched against the corresponding field in the request using prefix matching: a pattern matches iff it is a prefix of the request's field value.
+Prefix patterns are specified by terminating with `*`.
+A pattern without `*` matches only exact equals.
+A record matches a request iff all fields match.

 We treat logging and rate limiting differently:
 - **Logging**: All caller records that match with an incoming request track the